-The Cellular Radiotelephone (Cellular) Service is in the 824 – 849 and 869 – 894 MHz spectrum range.
-The most common use of cellular spectrum is mobile voice and data services, including cell phone, text messaging, and Internet.
+The 800 MHz Cellular Radiotelephone (Cellular) Service is in the 824–849 and 869–894 MHz spectrum range.
+The most common use of Cellular Service spectrum is mobile voice and data services, including cell phone, text messaging, and Internet.

-The Cellular Service dates back to 1981 when the FCC set aside 40 MHz of spectrum for cellular licensing.
-To issue cellular licenses, the FCC divided the U.S. into 734 geographic markets called Cellular Market Areas (CMAs) and divided the 40 MHz of spectrum into two, 20 MHz amounts referred to as channel blocks; channel block A and channel block B. A single license for the A block and the B block were made available in each market.
-The B block of spectrum was awarded to a local wireline carrier that provided landline telephone service in the CMA.
-The A block was awarded to non-wireline carriers.
-The wireline/non-wireline distinction for cellular licenses no longer exists.
+The Cellular Service dates back to 1981 when the FCC set aside 40 MHz of spectrum for initial licensing.
+To issue Cellular Service licenses, the FCC divided the U.S. into 734 geographic markets called Cellular Market Areas (CMAs) and divided the 40 MHz of spectrum into two 20-MHz amounts referred to as channel blocks: channel block A and channel block B. A single license for the A block and a single license for the B block were made available in each CMA.
+The B-Block spectrum was awarded to a local wireline carrier that provided landline telephone service in the CMA.
+The A-Block spectrum was awarded to non-wireline carriers.
+The wireline/non-wireline distinction for Cellular Service licensees no longer exists.

-A Block licenses in CMA 1 – 30 were issued by comparative hearings.
-Comparative hearings provided parties with competing applications a quasi-judicial forum to argue why they should be awarded a cellular license over another party.
+The A-Block licenses in CMAs 1 through 30 were issued by comparative hearings.
+Comparative hearings provided parties that filed competing applications a quasi-judicial forum to argue why they should be awarded a Cellular Service license over another party.

 After awarding licenses for the first 30 CMAs by comparative hearings, the FCC adopted rules in 1984 and 1986 to issue the remaining licenses through lotteries.
 By 1991, almost all licenses in the remaining CMAs were issued.
 The few remaining licenses were issued by auction several years later, except for the Chambers, TX Block A market, which is currently served under an interim operating authorization.